Having a Baby is Not a Good Reason to Resign

 - He doesn’t like his coworkers

 If a person resigns for no good reason, he or she will lose slices from non-cash contributions and lose the multiplier for cash contributions.
-Furthermore, the company reserves the options of paying back cash prior to any distribution of profits or proceeds of a sale.
+Furthermore, the company reserves the right to pay back cash prior to any distribution of profits or proceeds of a sale.
 This is a painful way to leave a company, and it should be!
 This forces employees and other participants to think twice before quitting.

 Now, let’s get back to that cute little baby…

-Babies aren’t the only circumstance that provides good reason for a person’s resignation.
+There are a handful of unfortunate circumstances in which there was no fault on the side of the company or the employee that provide good reason.
 As inconvenient as it may be, dying is a good reason to resign and the person’s slices would stay in the Pie.
 When the Pie bakes, the person’s designated heirs would receive the equity.
 Again, while it may not be the company’s fault a person dies, it would be immoral to impose a penalty for dying.
-The same goes for permanent disability.
+The same goes for permanent or long-term disability.